 Nightcrawler does a good job of highlighting the kind of world we live in today and the characters it produces; as well as the danger in the vulnerability of the truly desperate.

-Not words that would ordinarily come out of my mouth, but I have been hankering for a Cinderella remake.
+The following aren’t words that would ordinarily come out of my mouth, but lately, ‘I’ve been hankering for a Cinderella movie remake‘.

-With Cate Blanchett as the evil stepmother, is there a a better way to do it?
+And now, with Cate Blanchett as the evil stepmother, is there a better way to do it?
 I can hear everyone’s resounding ‘NO, of course not!‘ all at once and I like it.

-Cinderella is one of the best fairy tales out there, if not the best.
-Not because of the famous romance, but rather the story of triumph over the unkind and cruel.
-Particularly doing so without sacrificing one’s character and principles.
+Cinderella is simply one of the best fairy tales out there, if not the best.
+Not because of the famous romance, mind you.
+But rather thanks to the story of triumph over the unkind and cruel.
+Particularly when one triumphs without sacrificing one’s character and principles.

 I’ve watched the trailer a very high number of times and the great music is a huge part of the reason: